lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

+##### UITableViewDelegate

-- When a UITableView row is selected, the event is delegated in the `UITableViewDelegate` `didSelectRowAt` method:
+When a UITableView row is selected, the event is delegated to the Presenter in the `UITableViewDelegate` `didSelectRowAt` method.

 ```swift
 extension ContactListAdapter: UITableViewDelegate {